 Designed by Post Company and Taavo Somer, the hotel features 28 cabins and a central 12-room farmhouse that overlooks the mountains and surrounding organic farm.

-Pictured here is the lounge area in the hotel’s convivial restaurant, where a striking hearth stretches up to meet the timber-clad apex roof.
+Pictured here is the lounge area in the hotel’s convivial restaurant, where a striking modern farmhouse fireplace stretches up to meet the timber-clad apex roof.

 ‘Design elements like vintage rugs, exposed beams and a roaring fireplace add a sense of familiarity to this welcoming space,’ say the designers, who wanted to create a space that felt akin to staying at a friend’s home.